 Biogas vs dry food

-Alcohol and ethanol distilleries operate on grain, molasses, sugar cane juice, beet jiuce or cactus juice.
-At grain distilleries, stillage is disposed of in one of the three ways: discharge onto filtration fields, dry distillery grain production (DDGS), and biogas production.
+Alcohol and ethanol distilleries operate on grain, molasses, sugar cane juice, beet juice or cactus juice, fruits, potato.
+At grain distilleries, stillage is disposed-off in one of the three ways: discharge onto filtration fields, dry distillery grain production (DDGS), and biogas production.

 Discharge onto filtration fields according to environmental standards is becoming an increasing problem for the local community and the enterprise itself.
 This method of disposal is discarded in favor of the other two.

-DDGS production with filtrate does not completely solve the waste problem.
-In the case of evaporation of the filtrate, the distillery incurs additional energy costs for evaporation.
+In the case of DDGS, the distillery incurs additional energy costs for evaporation.
 The final product – DDGS competes in the market with grain and is often sold at a loss.
+Biogas plant not only gives biogas to replace the natural gas, but also eliminates the consumption for evaporation

 Processing of distillery stillage into biogas allows a company to eliminate 100% of its natural gas or bunker oil use.
 Thus, it is possible to reduce the cost of alcohol.
 Biogas can be used directly in the same boilers in the mix with natural gas or alone.